08fdange/apple-forecast-app/README.md

 ## Future Feature Additions

-- Expanding the API endpoint to receive an additional parameter for the number days of forecasts was something I considered and could implement easily in the future
+- ~~Expanding the API endpoint to receive an additional parameter for the number days of forecasts was something I considered and could implement easily in the future~~ (This feature was added 2/12/24)

+- Adding a switch for displaying temperatures in fahrenheit or celcius

 - Adding a user model, authentication and the ability for those users to save their forecast locations for quick access to updated forecasts